zaki-yama-labs/react-visualforce-template/README.md

 ### Usage

-First you need to rename `.env.sample` to `.env.json` and input your Salesforce org credentials.
+First you need to rename `.env.sample` to `.env` and input your Salesforce org credentials.
 Then run following command.

 ```zsh